3. SCHOOL RULES & DAILY SYSTEM - 5 -

 A reminder of our three simple rules - Ready, Respectful, Safe delivered privately wherever possible.

-This can be accompanied with a non-verbal reference to ‘I’m not at my best’.
+This can be accompanied with a reference to a 2 minute consequence should the behaviour continue.

 De-escalate and decelerate where reasonable and

-Where the reminder has not been successful in changing the behaviour, the child’s name is written on the board at the ‘I’m not at my best’ level.
+Where the reminder has not been successful in changing the behaviour, a further conversation will be required between the teacher and the pupil.
+A further private chat will be undertaken following the micro script on the Arboretum way.
 There is a continuing belief from the teacher that this is a ‘blip’ and not normal for this child.
 There is a strong belief that the child can and will change.

 Where the child continues the behaviour, they will be asked to leave the room.
 The child is taken to the classroom next door (where no conflict with other pupils would occur).
 The teacher in the partner class is alerted preferably non-verbally and the child reflects for 5 minutes.
 Say: ‘Think carefully about your behaviour while you are here.
 You're so much better than this.